-f.
-Expenses
+(f) Expenses

-All expenses are recognised in the statement of comprehensive income on an accrual basis.
+All expenses are recognised in the statement of comprehensive income on an accruals basis.

-Management fees and costs covers certain ordinary expenses such as Responsible Entity fees, investment management fees, custodian fees, and administration and audit fees and other operating expense.
+Management fees and costs covers certain ordinary expenses such as Responsible Entity fees, investment management fees, custodian fees, and administration and audit fees and other operating expenses.

-g.
-Income tax
+(g) Income tax

-Under current legislation, the Fund is not subject to income tax provided it attributes the entirety of its taxable income to its unit holders.
+Under current legislation, the Fund is not subject to income tax provided it distributes the entirety of its taxable income to its unit holders on a present entitlement basis.

-The Fund currently incurs withholding taxes imposed by certain countries on investment income and capital gains.
+The Fund currently incurs withholding taxes imposed by certain countries on investment income and gains.
 Such income or gains are recorded gross of withholding taxes in the statement of comprehensive income.
 Withholding taxes are included in the statement of comprehensive income as an expense.

-h.
-Distributions
+(h) Distributions